 Competency Evaluation - Contract Administration

 Rule 11 is the Arizona Rule of Criminal Procedure that governs competency evaluations.
-The Rule 11 process is usually initiated by defense counsel.
-In the Rule 11 process, Mental Health Experts are court-ordered to meet with the defendant, conduct a competency evaluation, review records, and write a report rendering an opinion as to the legal competency status of the defendant.
+Defense counsel usually initiates the Rule 11 process.
+In the Rule 11 process, the Court orders two Mental Health Experts to meet with the defendant, conduct competency evaluations, review records, and render opinions on the legal competency status of the defendant in reports submitted to the Court.
+If the opinions of the two Mental Health Experts are split, the Court usually appoints a third Mental Health Expert as a tiebreaker.
 Defendants who are found Competent in the Rule 11 process can proceed with their criminal case.
-“Competent” is a legal standard that indicates the defendant understands the nature of the courtroom proceedings and is able to assist in their own defense.
+“Competent” is a legal standard that means that the defendant has a factual and rational understanding of the criminal proceedings and the ability to work with their attorney to assist in their defense.

 Restoration to Competency (RTC)

-Defendants who are found Incompetent to proceed with their criminal case during the Rule 11 process are usually admitted to the Restoration to Competency (RTC) program.
-The RTC program may occur in custody at the jails or out of custody.
-Defendants are court-ordered to participate in the RTC program.
-The goal of the RTC program is to restore the defendant to legal competency to resume criminal proceedings.
-Defendants in the RTC program are assigned to a forensic team, which includes a Mental Health Expert and a Forensic Restoration Specialist.
-Forensic Restoration Specialists conduct legal education sessions with defendants for the purpose of restoration.
-The Mental Health Expert is ultimately responsible for writing a report rendering a final opinion on the defendant’s legal competency status for the Court.
+The Court admits defendants determined Incompetent to proceed with their criminal case during the Rule 11 process to the Restoration to Competency (RTC) program.
+The Court orders defendants to participate in the RTC program.
+CHS Forensic Services assigns a forensic team to work with defendants admitted to the RTC program, which includes a Mental Health Expert and a Forensic Restoration Specialist.
+Forensic Restoration Specialists conduct legal education sessions with defendants for restoration.
+The Mental Health Expert is ultimately responsible for rendering a final opinion on the defendant’s legal competency status in a report submitted to the Court.
 Defendants who are found Competent in the RTC program can proceed with their criminal case.

 For More Information